fossabot/neurofoam/readme-content.md

 ## Request pipeline

+Where a `uuid` is of the form `^[a-f0-9]{8}-[a-f0-9]{4}-[a-f0-9]{4}-[a-f0-9]{4}-[a-f0-9]{12}$`:

-Each "bubble" may be interacted with through its path, e.g. `POST {Neurofoam host}/{bubble key}`.
+The request must be of the form `POST {Neurofoam host}/{bubble uuid}`.

-The HTTP method must be "POST".
-If it is not, HTTP status code 405 is returned with no further action taken.
+If the path is not as above, HTTP status code 404 is returned with no further action taken.

-The "bubble" key must be a valid UUID.
-If it is not, HTTP status code 404 is returned with no further action taken.
+If the HTTP method is not `POST`, HTTP status code 405 is returned with no further action taken.

 The request body must be valid JSON; if it is not, HTTP status code 400 is returned with no further action taken.

-If the Authorization header is present, it must be a valid UUID.
+If the Authorization header is present, it must be of the form `BEARER {uuid}`.
 If it is not, HTTP status code 401 is returned with no further action taken.

 Next, the request body JSON is validated against the application's request JSON schema.
 If it is not valid, HTTP status code 422 is returned with no further action taken.

 The request callback is then executed.
-This is given the "bubble"'s state JSON, the session key (or a new, randomly generated session key if the Authorization header is absent), and the request body JSON.
-It then returns an object containing the response status code, optional JSON body, and optionally, event JSON.
+This is given the "bubble"'s state JSON, the session `uuid` (or a new, randomly generated session `uuid` if the Authorization header is absent), and the request body JSON.
+It then returns an object containing the response status code, optional JSON body, and optional event JSON.

 If event JSON is emitted, the event applicator callback is executed, given the "bubble"'s current state JSON and the event JSON.
 It returns the new state to use.
-This is persisted, subject to optimistic concurrency control; if the persisted "bubble" state has changed, the request pipeline is rewound to the request callback using the new "bubble" state JSON and the same sesison key and request body JSON as before.
+This is persisted, subject to optimistic concurrency control; if the persisted "bubble" state has changed, the request pipeline is rewound to the request callback using the new "bubble" state JSON and the same sesison `uuid` and request body JSON as before.

 Afterward, the response body is returned to the client.
-If a new session key was generated, it is returned in the Authorization header.
+If a new session `uuid` was generated, it is returned in the Authorization header.